yakavetsiv/ac-bo-hackathon.github.io/_projects/project-pitt-MFMOBO.md

 ---

-(REPLACED) We will investigate the performance of Dragonfly against state of the multi-objective BO approaches.
+(WILL BE REPLACED) We will investigate the performance of Dragonfly against state of the multi-objective BO approaches.
 Dragonfly has found somewhat popularity in the community, but we want to provide evidence that the latest BoTorch solutions are possibly more optimal.